TheCountt/Terraform/README.md

 ```
 3. Do `terraform apply` to provision the above resources

-4. Create the Backend block
+4. Create the Backend block by pasting the below code snippet to `backend.tf`
 ```
 terraform {
   backend "s3" {